satish-spec/Github_demo/README.md

 # Github_demo
-This is demo for Git and Github.
+This is demo for Git and Github .